 Vividly rich rubies, brilliant sapphires, massive emeralds, and other gemstones bring images of beauty and great riches.
 Since the dawn of time, it seems Gemstones have long fascinated the human population.
 They've inspired myths, curses, and have even been used medicinally.
 They've created wars, started love affairs, and adorned royalty.
+Explore the world of gemstones with us and learn what makes each stone unique.

 Gemstones are found in virtually every color imaginable.
 Similar to diamonds, gemstones are also evaluated with "The Four C's" which look at different areas to assess value.